deschene/deschene.github.io/about.md

 tags: about
 ---

-I'm a software engineer at [LevelUp](http://thelevelup.com).
+I'm a software engineer at [LevelUp](http://thelevelup.com), that loves tinkering with Android.

-I love learning and tinkering in Android.